DiscipleTools/disciple-tools-theme/README.md

 ###Platform
 We are building on the Wordpress platform because of its open-source availability, simplicity of installation, numerous low cost hosting options, multi-lingual support, substantial configurability and customization, giant development community and resources, (soon to be) native REST API, mobile readiness, and healthy market place for distributing themes and plugins.

+###How to Install
 The goal of the project in incredibly simple and fast launch of the DMM CRM system.
 Below are the simple steps to do that.
-The files on the [[<> Code|https://github.com/ChrisChasm/DMM-CRM]] screen represents the DMM-CRM theme file.
+The files here are the complete theme folder.
-Warning: The DMM-CRM is best installed on a fresh Wordpress installation.
+>Warning: The DMM-CRM is best installed on a fresh Wordpress installation.
 The DMM-CRM system will make a complete transformation of the Wordpress site, so it is not recommended to be used on an existing site or one that has any mission critical information.

 ##Step 1
-- Download theme file from the [[DMM-CRM GitHub home page|https://github.com/ChrisChasm/DMM-CRM]] as a zip file to your desktop.
+- Download theme .zip file from the DMM-CRM project page (https://github.com/ChrisChasm/DMM-CRM).

 ##Step 2
-- Open up your Wordpress site, login to your WP-Admin panel.
+- Login to your Wordpress site.
+(Note: New installations are highly recommended)
-- Then open "Appearance > Themes" from the Admin menu.
+- Open "Appearance > Themes" from the Admin menu.

+##Step 3
 - At the top of the Themes page, select the "Add New" button.

-##Step 3
-- At the top of the "Add New" screen, select the "Upload Theme" button at the top of the page.
+- At the top of the "Add New" screen, select the "Upload Theme" button.
-- Upload the zip file from your desktop.
+- Upload the .zip file you just downloaded in Step 1.

 ##Step 4
-- Once uploaded, "Activate" the theme.
+- Once the .zip folder is uploaded, "Activate" the DMM-CRM theme.

+You now have a complete digital marketing to disciple making movement system.
+Enjoy!